All Collections

 Updated over a week ago

-1. Create PDF tax files
+1. Download PDF tax files

 2. Open your file in Adobe Acrobat Reader.

-Most browsers will try to open the PDF files for you, but you want to open your tax forms in Acrobat Reader instead.
+Most browsers will try to open the PDF files for you, but you might want to open your tax forms in Acrobat Reader instead.

 3. Print from Reader